Contact our corporate or local offices directly.

 Typically, the update will involve passing on changes made to the original physical component in the source library, to the placed instance(s) of that same physical component on the schematic sheet(s).
-There may be occasion where you want to change the physical component that is placed in the design altogether.
+There may be occasions where you want to change the physical component that is placed in the design altogether.
 This can be readily specified as part of the update.

 You can specify an alternate component for a component instance by directly editing the corresponding Physical Component field in the Library Components region).
 If the specified physical component does not exist in any of the libraries currently added to the project's Available Filed-based Libraries list, the entry <Not Found> will be entered into the Logical Symbol and Library Name fields.
-Update in this case will not be possible, for that component instance.
+Update, in this case, will not be possible, for that component instance.

 When searching for a database component, the search can only be across currently loaded DBLib and SVNDBLib files (Available Filed-based Libraries).
 You cannot search for database components along a specified search path.